jgalang21/Resume/README.md

 4. Ruby
 3. Python/C++

-The projects in my repository are mostly projects I have worked on over the summer.
-The rails-blog, exercism.io-solutions and Simple-Keylogger are projects I have found online and worked on.
-I was also in the process of learning how to use github as well, so I had to make some changes with some older repositories.
+The projects in my repository are mostly projects I have worked on over the summer or while in school.
+The rails-blog, exercism.io-solutions are projects I have found online and worked on.
+The Mars Rover Simulation and DrinkSafe App are the two big projects I have worked on.
+The Let's do Lunch program was given to me as a coding exercise by another company (The instructions are publicly available on Google).

-Outside of this repositories, I have worked on many other projects for classes.
-The reason why they aren't on my github is because the computer science department has strict rules about uploading code to github for academic integrity reasons.
-However, if you are currently an employer and would like to see some of my other work, please contact me via the email I provided on my resume, not my github email.

-Some of the projects I have worked on for classes include:
+Some of the projects I have worked on for classes include: (These aren't in my repository, due to the Academic policy of the Computer Science department)

 * Solving an 8-puzzle using A* algorithm  - This project required us to solve the 8-puzzle, which is similar to a sliding puzzle that makes an image once solved, except with numbers.
 We were required to implement the A* algorithm  using two heuristics, and have the program output the solution path.